decentral1se/tasty-discover/README.md

 things that could be worked on immediately.

 ### TODO
+  - [ ] Solve this issue with the missing test output
   - [ ] Get the Travis CI passing (the tests pass already!)
   - [ ] Get Hspec and Smallcheck under the `tasty-discover` umbrella
   - [ ] Make a full release to Hackage/Stackage (currently candidate)